boakaidorborkamara/KIT-Voting-App/README.md

 # KIT-Voting-App
-A voting application where help user to create contestants and afterwards vote for any contestants of their choice.
+A voting application which enable users to create contestants and afterwards vote for any contestants of their choice.